angular/components/src/material/sidenav/sidenav.md

 #### Focus management
 To enable auto focus within `<mat-drawer>` component, you need to set `[autoFocus]=true`.

 By default the first tabbable element will recieve focus upon open.
-This can be configured by setting the `cdkFocusInitial` attribute on another focusable element.
+If you want a different element to be focused, you can set the cdkFocusInitial attribute on it.

 ### Troubleshooting